h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_23_explanation.md

 - **Statement 2**: FALSE - The maximum margin hyperplane is often a reasonable choice but it is by no means optimal in all cases
 - **Statement 3**: FALSE - There are no guarantees that the support vectors remain the same when moving between different kernel types

 The analysis demonstrates that while SVMs are powerful classifiers, understanding their probability outputs, margin properties, and kernel effects is crucial for effective application.
-The maximum margin principle provides theoretical justification for SVM's generalization performance, but kernel selection and probability calibration require careful consideration in practice.
+While the maximum margin principle provides theoretical bounds, it is not always optimal in practice.
+Factors like data distribution, noise, and the specific learning problem can make other approaches more effective.
+Kernel selection and probability calibration require careful consideration based on the specific context.